OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/profiling/inst_call_tracing.rst

-Note that we must always include the class name and instance ID, even when the instance has a pathname attribute, because there are times early in execution where either the pathname attribute doesn't exist yet, as in the beginning of `__init__` method, or pathname exists but still has the default value of "" instead of its eventual value, as in the `_setup_procs` method.
+Note that we must always include the class name and instance ID, even when the instance has a pathname attribute, because there are times early in execution where either the pathname attribute doesn't exist yet, as in the beginning of :code:`__init__` method, or pathname exists but still has the default value of "" instead of its eventual value, as in the :code:`_setup_procs` method.

 For more verbose output, which includes values of function locals and return values, as well as the number of times a function has been called, use the `-v` arg.
 For example: